Matthew-Davey/dotnet-semver/README.md

-    build [args]           - Executes dotnet build, passing the current semver as a switch. pack [args]            - Executes dotnet pack, passing the current semver as a switch. publish [args]         - Executes dotnet publish, passing the current semver as a switch.
+    build [args]           - Executes dotnet build, passing the current semver as a switch. pack [args]            - Executes dotnet pack, passing the current semver as a switch. publish [args]         - Executes dotnet publish, passing the current semver as a switch. run [args]             - Executes dotnet run, passing the current semver as a switch.
 ```

 Format String Tokens